JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Media Source for browsing and playing recordings stored on camera
 - Sensor entity that reports monitor media sync status
 - Sensor entities for Storage diagnostics
-- And finally 2 tapo_control.\* services to control a camera

 Additionally, following services are available: